oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/load-os-data-public/load-os-data-public.md

 In this lab, you will:

 * Navigate to the Data Load page.
-* Create tables and load data from public object storage buckets using Data Tools built-in to Oracle Autonomous Database
+* Create tables and load data from public object storage buckets using Data Tools built-in to Oracle Autonomous AI Database

 ### Prerequisites